 Gedong Songo Temple is not just one temple.
 But it’s a cluster of Hindu temples located in Semarang, Central Java.
 The temple or Candi Gedong Songo, that’s what the locals called – is located on the slopes of Mt.
 Ungaran.
 Researchers believe that this temple complex was built between the 8 and 9th centuries.

-Thus making the temple way former and older than the infamous Borobudur and Prambanan temple.
+Thus making the temple way former and older than the infamous Borobudur and Prambanan temples.
 In its structure, Gedong Songo Temple resembles the temples on the Dieng Plateau.
-Another popular temple located in Dieng highland and near the Sikidang crater.
+Another popular temple is located in Dieng highland and near the Sikidang crater.